CyberAnt-Coder/Applying_SQL_Filters/README.md

 # Applying_SQL_Filters

 ## Description
-In this lab, we were tasked with using SQL to investigate a potential security incident in a fictional company.
-The potential securtiy incident occurred after business hours so we used SQL queries to identify all failed login attempts that occurred after 18:00.
+In this lab, I used SQL to investigate a potential security incident in a fictional company.
+The potential securtiy incident occurred after business hours so I used SQL queries to identify all failed login attempts that occurred after 18:00.

 # Walkthrough: